 Communist North Korea invaded non-Communist South Korea.
 Truman, fearful of the spread of Communism, sent American troops to restore South Korea’s non-Communist status.

 President Truman established the Military Assistance Advisory Group.
-The group was sent to Indochina to help France take control.
+This group was sent to Indochina to help France take control.

-The French requested a US airstrike against the Vietminh at Dien Bien Phu but after much thought President Eisenhower decided against US intervention.
+The French requested a US airstrike against the Viet Minh at Dien Bien Phu but after much thought President Eisenhower decided against direct US intervention.

-Eisenhower’s Domino Theory – This theory which dominated much of early 1950s US policy held that if Communism took one state then neighbouring states would quickly fall to Communism as well.
+This theory, which dominated much of early 1950s US policy, held that if Communism took one state then neighbouring states would quickly fall to Communism as well.

 1954 (7th May)